 Install nebula on all the nodes.

-Choose a node that will act as a certificate authority.
-Create a directory,
+Choose a node that will act as a certificate authority; I recommend you choose

 such as $HOME/.nebula, and run the following command inside the directory: